Pence used personal email for state business — and was hacked

 Pence's office said his campaign hired outside counsel as he was departing as governor to review his AOL emails and transfer any involving public business to the state.

-Concerns also surrounded Hillary Clinton's use of a private server and email account during her tenure as secretary of state, though Pence as governor would not have dealt with classified matters or national security issues as sensitive or as broad as those handled by Clinton in her position.
+Concerns surrounded Hillary Clinton’s use of a private server and email account during her tenure as secretary of State, though Pence as governor would not have dealt with national security issues as sensitive or as broad as those handled by Clinton in her position or with classified matters.

 Pence fiercely criticized Clinton throughout the 2016 presidential campaign, accusing her of trying to keep her emails out of public reach and exposing classified information to potential hackers.